BA-cybersec/Smart-Technology-project/README.md

 •	Documenting – you MUST use this document to record your activities.
 You MUST also create a User Guide on how to use IoT Server, Wireless DHCP Router, and how to manually and dynamically assign IP to network devices.

 •	Reviewing – you MUST review your project upon its completion.

+Design Brief
+The new office space requires the following: A total of 8 members of staff, 4 who are permanently in the office and 4 who are only in the office occasionally, (4 hot desks will therefore need to be set up for their devices).
+Each staff member requires a smart phone (you only need to include one in this project), and the ability to print using both a wireless and a wired printer.
+The business also wants you to add IoT devices to the network, such as, a coffee machine, a fan, a motion detector and a light.
+The IoT devices need to be connected to the IoT Server and managed via IoT Monitor App.

+Below is the breakdown of required equipment.
+You must decide on whether each equipment is dynamically or statically configured.

+The network needs to consist of:
+4 desktop PCs (CLIENTS) - 2 with static IP addresses and 2 with DHCP IP addresses
+	2 printers (one must be wireless)

+4 laptops with wireless connections to the network
+	1 switch

+All staff need wireless connections for their phones
+	1 wireless router with DHCP enabled
+SSID:		SmartOffice
+Passphrase:	Office123

+1 IoT Server
+	4 IoT devices